audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem4.md

 # The Tasks
 ## Part A: Calculate Earnings

+The price of 1/8 of a pizza is $3.
+Given the total number of pizzas delivered, calculate the total amount of earnings.

 *Input Details*:
 - total_pizzas: total number of pizzas delivered
-- price_tag: price of ⅛ of a pizza

 *Task*:
-- Return the total amount of earnings (as a whole number).
+- Return the total amount of earnings (as an int)

 ## Part B: Apply Group Discounts
 The arcade offers group discounts based on party size: